 In Tibet, butter tea is the drink of choice.
 Tea churned with yak’s butter and salt may not be to everyone’s taste, but it gives just the right amount of energy to cope with life in the Himalayas.

-The locals here have an entirely different way to enjoy tea – they pickle it to create lahpet.
+The locals here have an entirely different way to enjoy tea.
+They pickle the leaves to create lahpet.
+Nope, it doesn't come in a mug - think more tea leaf salad.
 Interesting stuff!

 Siberia used solid blocks of tea as currency until the 19th century.
 Not sure how that would go down in your local supermarket today!